dtdannen/dvmdash/llms.md

    Storage: users table maintains the source of truth
    Query: SELECT COUNT(*) FROM users
    Rationale: Denormalized count would likely become incorrect over time

+## Problems to be solved later

+1. Old, duplicate events being submitted.
+Someone could fudge the numbers of a DVM by submitted old events.
+The events would have to be older than the redis cache.
+By default, I think I'm just going to make it so the database queries fail if this happens, and when we get these failures, we can build a process that filters out the bad events and puts the new ones back on the stack.
+So worst case, if someone tries this, it will just cause errors, rather than bad data and bad stats.